You will fall in love with this 2 Ingredient Dough recipe. This easy recipe can be made into pita chips, bagels, bread, and more.

 The Internet is blowing up with 2 Ingredient Dough.
 It’s all over my Facebook feed and my Instagram.
-And I sort of ignored it because, honestly, we made dough from scratch with many more than two ingredients.
-It takes a lot of time and a lot of work, and I was just so unsure about this dough.
+And I sort of ignored it because, honestly, we made dough from scratch with many more than two simple ingredients.
+Dough from scratch takes a lot of time and a lot of work, and I was just so unsure about this easy dough.

 And then my wedding twin Kay posted it.
 She can cook.
 I’ve fallen in love with some of the recipes she has given me.
-I asked her about 2 Ingredient Dough and she gave it a huge endorsement.
+I asked her about this so called two-ingredient dough and she gave it a huge endorsement.
 If she liked it, I was willing to try it.

 2 Ingredient Dough Recipe